Pre-Cut Trees for 2024

-Learn About Our Trees
+Learn About Our Tree Varieties

 We’re here to help you find your perfect Griswold Family Christmas Tree!
 Learn about the different types of trees and which one is best for you and your family.
+Trees will be individually tagged.
+The majority will range from $60 to $75 depending on size and other factors.

 Colorado Blue Spruce

-Blue Spruce, or β€œBruce'' as we fondly refer to them as, are highly fragrant Christmas trees that are iconically known for their frosty blue-ish branches.
-While these trees have strong branches and great needle retention, we recommend purchasing a Blue Spruce if you’re putting up your tree closer to the holiday, as they might not last in your home as long as other varieties.
+Blue Spruce, or “Bruce'' as we fondly refer to them as, are highly fragrant Christmas trees that are iconically known for their frosty blue-ish branches.
+These trees have strong branches and great needle retention.
 They’re also extremely pokey!
 So be sure to wear your gloves when handling.

 Concolor Fir